José de Medina

 • Born: 1673, Ciudád de México, Nueva España 252

-• He appeared on the List of colonists from México City census on 1 Sep 1693 in Ciudád de México, Nueva España.
+• Census: List of colonists from México City, on 1 Sep 1693, in Ciudád de México, Nueva España.
 287

 On 1 September 1693, the aforesaid recieved from the hand of the lord treasurer, don José Urrutia, 300 pesos, which the superior government ordered him to be given as financial assistance in order to supply himself with what is necessary for the trip.